 Methadone while Pregnant

-Our number 1 goal is to keep you and your baby safe, you can start treatment during pregnancy.
+Our # 1 goal is to keep you and your baby safe, you CAN start treatment during pregnancy.

 MMT while pregnant will not cause birth defects for your baby.
 Some babies may experience withdrawal after birth, but withdrawal does not mean the baby is addicted.
 Infant withdrawal usually begins a few days after your baby is born, but can begin two to four weeks after birth.

 Withdrawal symptoms may include:

 Often a quiet and comfortable environment is enough comfort for the baby.
 In some cases if symptoms are severe your baby’s doctor may provide medication to help your baby.

 Methadone is never to be given to a baby.
 Even a small amount can be deadly.

 Women can conceive, have normal pregnancies and give birth to healthy children while receiving MMT.

 Pregnant women are a top priority when entering treatment and are offered an immediate intake appointment.